 Do you understand now what is judgment and what is truth?
-If you have understood, then I exhort you to submit obediently to being judged, otherwise you shall never have the opportunity to be commended by God or to be brought by Him into His kingdom.
-Those who only accept judgment but can never be purified, that is, those who flee in the midst of the work of judgment, shall forever be detested and rejected by God.
+If you do, then I exhort you to submit obediently to being judged, otherwise you shall never have the opportunity to be commended by God or to be brought by Him into His kingdom.
+Those who only accept judgment but can never be purified, that is, those who flee amidst the work of judgment, shall forever be detested and rejected by God.
 Their sins are more numerous, and more grievous, than those of the Pharisees, for they have betrayed God and are rebels against God.
-Such men who are not worthy even to do service shall receive more severe punishment, a punishment that is moreover everlasting.
+Such people who are not worthy even to do service shall receive more severe punishment, a punishment that is, moreover, everlasting.
 God shall not spare any traitor who once evinced loyalty with words but then betrayed Him.
-Men like these shall receive retribution through punishment of the spirit, soul, and body.
+People such as these shall receive retribution through punishment of the spirit, soul, and body.
 Is this not precisely a revelation of the righteous disposition of God?
 Is this not God’s purpose in judging man, and revealing him?
-God consigns all those who perform all kinds of wicked deeds during the time of judgment to a place infested with evil spirits, letting these evil spirits destroy their fleshly bodies at will.
-Their bodies give off the stench of corpses, and such is their fitting retribution.
+God consigns all who perform all kinds of wicked deeds during the time of judgment to a place infested with evil spirits, and lets these evil spirits destroy their fleshly bodies as they wish, and those people’s bodies emit the stench of corpses.
+Such is their fitting retribution.
 God writes down in their record books each and every one of the sins of those disloyal false believers, false apostles, and false workers; then, when the time is right, He casts them amidst the unclean spirits, letting these unclean spirits defile their entire bodies at will, so that they may never be reincarnated and never again see the light.
-Those hypocrites who did service at one time but are unable to remain loyal to the end are numbered by God among the wicked, so that they walk in the counsel of the wicked and become part of their disorderly rabble; in the end, God shall annihilate them.
-God casts aside and takes no notice of those who have never been loyal to Christ or dedicated any effort, and shall annihilate them all in the change of ages.
+Those hypocrites who do service for a time but are incapable of remaining loyal to the end are numbered by God among the wicked, so that they fall into cahoots with the wicked and become part of their disorderly rabble; in the end, God shall annihilate them.
+God casts aside and takes no notice of those who have never been loyal to Christ or have never contributed anything of their strength, and at the changing of the age He shall annihilate them all.
 They shall no longer exist on earth, much less gain passage into the kingdom of God.
-Those who have never been sincere to God but are forced by circumstance into dealing with Him perfunctorily are numbered among those who do service for His people.
-Only a small number of such men can survive, while the majority shall perish along with those who are not qualified even to do service.
-Finally, God shall bring into His kingdom all those who are of the same mind as God, the people and the sons of God as well as those predestined by God to be priests.
-Such is the distillate obtained by God through His work.
-As for those who are unable to fall into any of the categories set by God, they shall be numbered among the unbelievers.
-And you can surely imagine what their outcome shall be.
-I have already said to you all that I should say; the road that you choose shall be your decision to make.
+Those who have never been sincere to God, but are forced by circumstance into dealing with Him perfunctorily, are numbered among those who do service for His people.
+Only a small number of such people will survive, while the majority shall perish along with those who render service that is not up to standard.
+Ultimately, God shall bring into His kingdom all those who are of the same mind as God, the people and the sons of God, and those predestined by God to be priests.
+They will be the distillation of God’s work.
+As for those who cannot be classed in any of the categories set by God, they shall be numbered among the unbelievers—and you can surely imagine what their outcome shall be.
+I have already said to you all that I should say; the road that you select is your choice alone.
 What you should understand is this: The work of God never waits for any that cannot keep pace with Him, and the righteous disposition of God shows no mercy to any man.